 The Reset Function is associated with all of the following latches.
-A Reset can be generated by pressing the Reset key on the front panel, from the pre-defined Reset contact input, via Modbus, or from the user-defined "Configurable Reset Source".
+A Reset can be generated by pressing the reset key on the front panel, from the pre-defined reset contact input, via Modbus, or from the user-defined "Configurable Reset Source".

-It is possible to configure one Discrete Input to function as a Resettable Trip input where the Reset Function will clear the associated trip (with this single input) even if the contact is still open.
-This is used in cases where the ProTech-SX trip must be cleared to reset a tripped system which feeds back a trip status that trips the ProTech-SX.
+It is possible to configure one Discrete Input to function as a Resettable Trip input where the Reset Function will clear the associated trip even if the contact is still open.
+This is used in cases where the ProTech® TPS trip must be cleared to reset a trip system which feeds back a trip status that trips the ProTech® TPS.